-Course Name: Medical Ethics, Law & Cultural Diversity Course Abbreviation: HC103 Credit Hours: 3 patient needs and rights, patient interactions, and protection.
+Course Name: Medical Ethics, Law & Cultural Diversity

+Description: An overview of the concept of medical ethics in the healthcare environment is provided, including patient needs and rights, patient interactions, and protection.
 Medico-legal concepts are addressed relative to patient care and patient information.
 Also, the discussion of working with diverse populations will be discussed.